ArasLabs/run-client-method/README.md

 ## Contributing

 1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
+2. Create your feature branch: `git checkout -b my-new-feature`.
-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch: `git push origin my-new-feature`.
-5. Submit a pull request
+5. Submit a pull request.

 For more information on contributing to this project, another Aras Labs project, or any Aras Community project, shoot us an email at araslabs@aras.com.